Michael Harris II Player Props: Braves vs. Diamondbacks

-On Wednesday, Michael Harris II (on the back of going 1-for-4 with an RBI) and the Atlanta Braves play the Arizona Diamondbacks, whose starting pitcher will be Ryne Nelson.
-First pitch is at 7:20 PM ET.
+The Atlanta Braves, including Michael Harris II (.314 slugging percentage in past 10 games, including zero home run), battle starter Zac Gallen and the Arizona Diamondbacks at Truist Park, Thursday at 12:20 PM ET.

-He had a one-hit showing in his previous game (1-for-4) against the Diamondbacks.
+He had a one-hit showing in his last game (1-for-4) against the Diamondbacks.

 Michael Harris II Game Info & Props vs. the Diamondbacks